djrobson/ReverbWave/HarmonicDetuningFeature.md

 # Harmonic Detuning for Enhanced Stereo Imaging

-The SimpleReverb project now includes a sophisticated harmonic detuning feature that enhances stereo imaging by applying subtle pitch variations to different harmonic content in the left and right channels.
+The ReverbVST project now includes a sophisticated harmonic detuning feature that enhances stereo imaging by applying subtle pitch variations to different harmonic content in the left and right channels.

 ## Technical Overview